-A hospital aquarium is mentioned throughout our betta illness content; if you’re a betta owner, it’s useful to know how to set one up in case your betta does become sick.
-In this article we’ll talk you through how to set up a hospital aquarium.
+A hospital aquarium is mentioned throughout our betta illness content.
+If you’re a betta owner, it’s useful to know how to set one up in case your betta does become sick.
+In this article we’ll talk you through setting one up.

 Why use a hospital aquarium?